 ThaiBev Group has fully implemented this principle by preparing transfer pricing documentation for the entire group and subsidiary companies within the non-alcoholic beverage business from the 2019 accounting period onwards.
-For the 2020 accounting period, ThaiBev has included beer factories and will include other parts of the beer business and other business in the future.
+For the 2021 accounting period, ThaiBev has already included beer and spirits factories and will include other businesses in the future.

 Our tax structuring is always based on sound commercial rationale with a substantive presence in each jurisdiction.
 We never participate any tax fraudulent, contrived or abnormal tax structures shifting profits to secrecy jurisdictions or so-called tax havens.
 Furthermore, we will neither make complex tax structures where the primary objective is accessing tax benefits and the main purpose is tax avoidance nor execute any business structures given to any aggressive tax planning and/or with tax benefit driven intentions proposed with or by any other parties.
 We always commit to exercising a tax structuring in the compliance with the existing requirement and regulations as well as suitability in the new climate of ethical business practice and OECD’s BEPS environment to ensure that we have adapted to the dynamics of the change.
 We have responsibility to our shareholders to be financially efficient and deliver a sustainable taxation that enhances shareholder value.